-Like most extremely hard computational problems, advancement of NLP has been handed off almost entirely to machine learning, rather than direct software development.
+Like most extremely hard computational problems, advancement of NLP has been handed off almost entirely to machine learning rather than direct software development.

-And that means that, just as in all other machine learning projects, the whole process is powered by data.
-In this case, that data is naturally formed written and spoken human language.
+As in all other machine learning projects, the whole process is powered by data.
+In this case, that data in question is naturally formed written and spoken human language.

 How does NLP work?

 The two processes are the natural inverse of one another, though both are necessary for true NLP success.

 Why use NLP?

 With a better ability to recognize non-dictionary-standard versions of speech, computers are simply better at understanding speech in any context — about 99% accurate, by some measures, compared to 94% before NLP integration.

 Other possible applications for NLP in modern consumer services include ultra-accurate spam filtering and profanity removal.
-NLP applications also range into sentiment analysis, not just translating natural speech but trying to understand its emotional and conceptual tenor.
+NLP applications also range into sentiment analysis—not just translating natural speech but trying to understand its emotional and conceptual tenor.

-All this requires the right dataset, to be possible.
-But how do you get the right dataset?
+All this requires the right data set, to be possible.
+But how do you get the right data set?

 Natural language processing datasets generally concern themselves with a single type of analysis, and it’s only together that they can provide for the totality of the needs of natural language.

 A given NLP query might use any number of these sorts of datasets.
-For instance, a request to troll Spanish-language blogs to determine the level of excitement about a particular product would have to first record the spoken words into text (speech recognition), then translate that Spanish text into English.
+For instance, a request to crawl Spanish-language blogs to determine the level of excitement about a particular product would have to first record the spoken words into text (speech recognition), then translate that Spanish text into English.

 Only then would the program be able to look at the English translation and try to find conceptual and/or emotional elements that could be relevant to our question: How do these people feel about the product?